HPV and Cervical Cancer

 HPV & Cervical Cancer: The Facts

 The link between cervical cancer and human papillomavirus (HPV) has become clear over the past few decades.
-It is well-known that persistent infection with specific types of HPV account for nearly all cases of cervical cancer.2 Because cervical cancer rarely causes overt symptoms in its early stages—when treatment is most effective—it is important to screen for high-risk HPV infections that are at the greatest risk of progressing to cervical precancer and cancer.
-Identifying women at risk, before disease develops, is an important part of prevention.
+It is well-known that persistent infection with specific types of HPV account for nearly all cases of cervical cancer.4 Because cervical cancer rarely causes overt symptoms in its early stages—when treatment is most effective—it is important to screen for high-risk HPV infections that are at the greatest risk of progressing to cervical precancer and cancer.
+Identifying women at risk, before disease develops, is an important part of cervical cancer prevention.
 With today's technologies, no woman should die from cervical cancer.

 HPV: A Link to Cervical Cancer

 HPV is a common sexually transmitted infection, and most women will not know that they or their partners have it.
 HPV is most often spread through sexual intercourse.
 It can also be transmitted via non penetrative sexual activity through skin-to-skin contact.6